 The Commonwealth imposes a SUT on a broad range of goods and services.
-As of June 30, 2022, the total SUT imposed was 11.5% and was allocated as follows: 5.5% for the benefit of the Commonwealth (the 5.5% Sales Tax), 0.5% for the benefit of the Municipal Administration Fund, 4.5% as an SUT surcharge for the benefit of the Commonwealth and 1.0% for the municipalities of the Commonwealth.
+As of June 30, 2024, the total SUT imposed was 11.5% and was allocated as follows: 5.5% for the benefit of the Commonwealth (the "5.5% Sales Tax"), 0.5% for the benefit of the Municipal Administration Fund, 4.5% as an SUT surcharge for the benefit of the Commonwealth and 1.0% for the municipalities of the Commonwealth.
 Pursuant to Act.
-No. 91, each fiscal year, the first funds of the 5.5% Sales Tax are required to be transferred to COFINA until COFINA has received an amount equal to the COFINA Revenues for such fiscal year (see further information below).
+No. 91, each fiscal year, the first funds of the 5.5% Sales Tax are required to be transferred to COFINA until COFINA has received an amount equal to the COFINA Revenues for such fiscal year.

-Over the course of fiscal year 2022, the future SUT receivable was reduced by the fiscal year 2022 collections of the COFINA Revenues.
-As collections for fiscal year 2022 amounted to approximately \$473 million, the Corporation's future SUT receivable is approximately \$6 billion as of June 30, 2022.
+Over the course of fiscal year 2024, the future SUT receivable was reduced by the fiscal year 2024 collections of the COFINA Revenues.
+As collections for fiscal year 2024 amounted to approximately \$511 million, the Corporation's future SUT receivable is approximately \$5 billion as of June 30, 2024.
 The COFINA Revenues that the Corporation receives every fiscal year will reduce the future SUT receivable until it equals \$0.
-Based on the schedule of the COFINA Revenues presented in Note 9 to the basic financial statements, in fiscal year 2033 the Corporation should eliminate the outstanding future SUT balance of \$6 billion as of June 30, 2022.
+Based on the schedule of the COFINA Revenues presented in Note 9 to the basic financial statements, in fiscal year 2033 the Corporation should collect the outstanding future SUT balance of \$5 billion as of June 30, 2024.
 After that, the COFINA Revenues that the Corporation receives each fiscal year will be recorded as revenue.